The PDF, TXT, and SLA formats each offer many options and so they're

 Plain Text

-were generated.
+are generated.
 They can be viewed in your web browser and they

 can be downloaded or copied and pasted into any new files that

-you want create outside of this site.
+you to want create outside of this site.

 - SLA